leschzinerlab/ISAC/README.md

   --threads=INT   Number of threads per node to run.
 (Default=8) --walltime=INT  Walltime for job (estimated run time, in hours).
 (Default=6) -d              debug</pre>

+Each of these input options have default values that work well, and you can read more about them on the ISAC website.